Ah, summertime in the city.

 Vancouver sees a great deal of rain throughout the year, but it enjoys relatively dry, warm summers without insufferable heat (generally).
 People smile more and there are a variety of activities to enjoy outdoors.

 And while there aren't many horrible bugs to contend with, a couple of insects are dangerous.

-B.C. officials will focus on the Fraser Valley in their efforts to track and eradicate Asian giant hornets this year (their sting packs a mighty wallop).
+B.C. officials have focused on the Fraser Valley in their efforts to track and eradicate Asian giant hornets (their sting packs a mighty wallop).
 Mosquitoes and ticks may not appear dangerous and scary, but their bites may lead to a range of diseases and even death.

 With that in mind, you might not love the idea of walking through a swarm of bugs -- especially when you don't know what they are.

-Metro Vancouverites have been sharing videos on social media of swarms of insects that look similar to mosquitoes.
+Metro Vancouverites have shared videos on social media of swarms of insects that look similar to mosquitoes.
 One person commented that "it isn't spring in Vancouver until you've walked through one of these."

 Several people have wondered why the insects are flying in one area, while others have commented that they believe they are mating.

 "I tend to see the swarms in patches of sunlight."

 Allan L. Carroll, Professor of Forest Entomology, University of British Columbia, tells Vancouver Is Awesome that the insects in question are most likely midges.